*This contains affiliate links

 Motherhood is hard.
 It doesn’t come with an instruction manual.
 When you think you figured out being a mom you quickly realize what works for one child doesn’t work for the other.

 It is easy to question what we do as a mom every single day.
 It is easy for us to get in our heads and think we suck at being a mom and that everybody could do it better than us!
-It’s easy to get frustrated and yell… Trust me I have!
+It’s easy to get upset… Trust me I have yelled!

 Stay at Home Moms that Rock know that they are doing the best they can!
 They know that life is not perfect and there are always things to learn along the way!
 They know that some moments will be easier than others, but they try their best in every situation and that is all that matters!

 As a Stay at Home Mom, we expect so much of ourselves.
-We expect us to maintain a perfectly clean house, we expect our kids to be well behaved all the time, we expect perfection, and when it’s not we are so hard on ourselves.
+We expect us to maintain a perfectly clean house, have well-behaved children, we expect perfection, and when it’s not we are so hard on ourselves.

 YOU GOT THIS!